 When will I receive the money?

-In Scotland, the annual payment is split up to monthly payments that automatically go into your bank.
-In the United Kingdom and Wales you are paid every three months, or the start of every term.
-All the loans and grants are paid in at the same time, so if you are entitled to a maintenance grant and loan then you would be paid the amounts the same time.
+In Scotland, the annual payment is split into monthly payments that automatically go into your bank.
+In the England and Wales you are paid every three months, or at the start of every term.
+All the loans and grants are paid in at the same time, so if you are entitled to a maintenance grant and loan then you would be paid both of them on the same date.

 What is a bursary?